Why Does the Change Engine Oil Light Come On?

 These factors count because oil degrades differently in the city vs. the highway.
 Or in warm/hot climates vs. cold climates.
 Driving styles influence degrading of engine oils… as a sporty, more aggressive driver puts more pressure on the oil and engine overall.

-The monitoring unit will receive all this data from the PCM (Powertrain Control Module) and run it through a specially created formula or algorithm to determine remaining engine oil life.
+The monitoring unit will receive all this valauble data from the PCM (Powertrain Control Module).
+It then runs it through a specially created formula or algorithm to determine the remaining life of the engine oil.

-Each time you start your engine, there will be a message on the vehicle information center of the dash, that will let the user know if their oil is ether OK, almost due for a replacement (remaining life) or needs changed right away.
+Each time you start your engine, there will be a message on the vehicle information center on the dash.
+Message will inform the user know if their oil is OK, almost due (remaining life) or needs changed right away.
 As a norm, users go through this gradually as the system is set up to have a buffer even for those of us who tend to procrastinate.